NVIDIA/NVFlare/docs/user_guide/job.rst

 Pay attention to the following:

-    - Study: the study that the job belongs to
-    - Name: user provided name
+    - name: user provided name for the job
-    - Resources: resource required to perform this job at each site
+    - resource_spec: resources required to perform this job at each site
-    - Deploy: what apps go to which sites
+    - deploy_map: what apps go to which sites (see :ref:`deploy_map`)
-    - Min Clients Required for this job
+    - min_clients: minimum clients required for this job
-    - Mandatory clients required for this job
+    - mandatory_clients: mandatory clients required for this job

 The system also keeps additional information about the job such as: